Plitvice Vs. Krka – Krka National Park Or Plitvice

 KRKA - Day Trip From Split

 However, Krka National Park isn’t all about nature, as there are a few nods to history within its borders, too.
-There is a working loom and blacksmith within the small village, and you can see how life used to be before the dawn of the Industrial Revolution.
+There is a working loom and a blacksmith within the small village, and you can see how life used to be before the dawn of the Industrial Revolution.

 So, while Plitvice might be ideal for a weekend in nature, Krka is undoubtedly the best bet for those with an extra day.